 - 1. The health, welfare and work-life balance of all staff is of vital importance for they are the most important factor in ensuring the delivery of quality education to pupils and raising school standards. - 2.
 Staff absences can be very disruptive to school routines and may as a result, cause educational disadvantage and increase the workload and stress on other staff.
 The procedure aims, therefore, to minimise the disruption to pupil's education by enabling a school to take the necessary action to ensure that the levels of staff absence are as low as possible.
 However, staff must also recognise that they should not attend school if they are unfit to do so. - 3.
 Strategies to promote good health and attendance will result in important financial as well as educational benefits. - 4.
-Schools can offer support to staff through the County Council's Health and Safety team and may buy into the Occupational Health Support package, which gives access to specialist medical advice and a range of other services.
-A counselling service can be provided through an external provider, Care First.
-Further information on Counselling Service can be found on Schools Portal.
-The Local Authority Staff Absence Protection Scheme can reduce the cost of covering absences, further details can be found on Schools Portal. - 5.
+Schools can offer support to staff via the Health and Safety team and the Occupational Health provider (currently COPE), which gives access to specialist medical advice and a range of other services.
+For schools within the Trust who choose to access staff absence insurance via the Schools Advisory Service (SAS) there are a range of wellbeing services available directly to staff, including a confidential counselling service, physiotherapy and other support services. - 5.
 The formal procedures and management guidance provide a framework and a set of principles for head teachers, governors and senior managers to work within in order to ensure a fair and consistent approach. - 6.
 The procedures and guidance are not intended to be followed sequentially as the management of each case will depend on the level of absence and the particular circumstances.
 The timescales are, therefore, intended to be flexible to recognise individual situations.